 FRANKLIN & MARION COUNTIES, TN (Nov.
-10, 2016) —, the Open Space Institute (OSI) and other partners announced the protection of 4,061 acres of forestland in the South Cumberland region of Tennessee.
+10, 2016) — The Conservation Fund, The Land Trust for Tennessee, the Open Space Institute (OSI) and other partners announced the protection of 4,061 acres of forestland in the South Cumberland region of Tennessee.
 With funding from the Land and Water Conservation Fund (LWCF)—through both the U.S. Forest Service’s Forest Legacy Program and the U.S. Fish and Wildlife Service’s Cooperative Endangered Species Conservation Fund—more than eight miles of streams in the Crow Creek Valley and vital habitat for more than one-third of all the federally threatened painted snake coiled forest snails known to exist have been conserved.

 Located an hour west of Chattanooga and adjacent to Franklin State Forest and Carter State Natural Area, the surface of the property will be managed by the State for public access and recreation, drinking water quality for the downstream community of Sherwood, wildlife habitat protection and sustainable forest management.